Overview of Cal State LA's Quality Assurance (QA) Program

 Cal State L.A., along with the CSU system is a Quality Matters (QM) subscriber.
 QM is a faculty-centered, peer review process that is designed to certify the quality of online courses and online components.
 QM has received national recognition for its peer-based approach to quality assurance and continuous improvement in online education.
-More information on Quality Matters Program can be found at their website.
+More information on the Quality Matters Program can be found on their website.

 QM offers a variety of workshops for faculty professional development:

 Elements of Quality Matters